 The future policyholder benefit provisions for Asian businesses are determined in accordance with methods prescribed by local GAAP adjusted to comply, where necessary, with UK GAAP.
 For the Hong Kong business, which is a branch of the Prudential Assurance Company, and the Singapore and Malaysian operations the valuation principles and sensitivities to changes of assumptions of conventional with-profits and other protection-type policies are similar to those described above for equivalent products written by the UK Insurance operations.
-For Hong Kong business the interest rate has reduced to 3.6% at December 31, 2003 from 3.75% at December 31, 2002 for traditional business and to 3.25% at December 31, 2003 from 3.75% at December 31, 2002 for accumulating with-profits assurances.
+For Hong Kong business the interest rate has reduced to 3.4% at December 31, 2004 from 3.6% at December 31, 2003, and from 3.75% at December 31, 2004 from 3.25% at December 31, 2004 from 3.25% at December 31, 2003, and from 3.75% at December 31, 2002 for accumulating with-profits assurances.
 For Singapore and Malaysia there have been no significant changes of assumption.
 Interest rates of 3.5% to 4.0% in Singapore and 4.0% in Malaysia have been used in accordance with local regulations.

 For Asian operations in countries where local GAAP is not well established and in which the business written is primarily non-participating and linked business, US GAAP is used as the most appropriate proxy to local GAAP.
 The future policyholder benefit provisions for non-linked business are determined using the net level premium method, with an allowance for surrenders, maintenance and claim expenses.
 Rates of interest used in establishing the policyholder benefit provisions vary by operation depending on the circumstances attaching to each block of business.
 As with the other Asian operations mentioned above, the assumptions to which the future policyholder benefit provisions are most sensitive are the interest rate used to discount the liabilities and the future mortality and morbidity experience of policyholders.
-In Taiwan, interest rates range from 1.5% to 6.5%.
-In Japan, they range from 0.9% to 1.6%.
+In Taiwan, interest rates ranged from 1.4% to 7.0% at December 31, 2004 and from 1.5% to 6.5% at December 31, 2003.
+In Japan, they ranged from 0.9% to 1.3% at December 31, 2004 and from 0.9% to 1.6% at December 31, 2003.